-- 4. CAUTION: WET WEATHER WARNING: Check your brakes frequently.
+4. CAUTION: WET WEATHER WARNING: Check your brakes frequently.
 The ability to stop is critical.
 Roads are slippery in wet weather so avoid sharp turns and allow more distance for stopping.
 Brakes may become less efficient when wet.
 Leaves, loose gravel and other debris on the road can also affect stopping distance.
 If at all possible, do not ride in wet weather.
-Vision and control are impaired, creating a greater risk of accidents and injury. - 5.
-CAUTION: A bicycle rider's best defense against accidents is to be alert to road conditions and traffic in the area.
-Do not wear anything that restricts your vision or your hearing. - 6.
-When riding, ALWAYS WEAR A CPSC APPROVED BIKE HELMET - 7.
-Obey all traffic regulations.
+Vision and control are impaired, creating a greater risk of accidents and injury.

+5. CAUTION: A bicycle rider's best defense against accidents is to be alert to road conditions and traffic in the area.
+Do not wear anything that restricts your vision or your hearing.
+Ride at a safe speed.
+Watch for cars.

+6. When riding, ALWAYS WEAR A CPSC APPROVED BIKE HELMET

+7. Obey all traffic regulations.
 Most traffic regulations apply to bike riders as well as automobile operators.
 Observe all state and local traffic regulations, signs and signals.
-Check with your local police station on bicycle licensing and inspection, and where it is legal to ride your bike. - 8.
-Keep to the RIGHT SIDE.
+Check with your local police station on bicycle licensing and inspection, and where it is legal to ride your bike.
+Use marked bike paths whenever possible.

+8. Keep to the RIGHT SIDE.
 Follow the traffic flow in a straight line close to the curb.
 Watch out for opening car doors and cars moving in and out of traffic.
-Use caution at intersections and keep both hands on the handlebars. - 9.
-Never carry passengers.
+Use caution at intersections and keep both hands on the handlebars.
+Obey traffic signals.

+9. Never carry passengers.
 This is dangerous and it makes the bicycle harder to control.
-Never carry packages that can hinder your vision or control of the bike. - 10.
-When riding in pairs or in larger groups, form a single line along the right side of the road.
+Never carry packages that can hinder your vision or control of the bike or exceeds the max weight limit.

+10. When riding in pairs or in larger groups, form a single line along the right side of the road.
 Set up a sensible distance between riders.
-Don't follow too closely. - 11.
-Always be alert.
+Don't follow too closely.

+11. Always be alert.
 Animals or people may dart in front of you.
 Give pedestrians the right-of-way.
-Don't ride too close to pedestrians, and don't park your bicycle where it can get in the way of foot/vehicle traffic. - 12.
-Be careful at all intersections.
-Slow down and look both ways before crossing. - 13.
-Use hand signals.
+Don't ride too close to pedestrians, and don't park your bicycle where it can get in the way of foot/vehicle traffic.

+12. Be careful at all intersections.
+Slow down or come to a full stop as indicated by traffic signals and look both ways before crossing.

+13. Use hand signals.
 Always let other drivers and pedestrians know what you are going to do.
-Signal 100 ft.. before turning unless your hand is needed to control the bike.
+Signal 100 ft. before turning unless both hands needed to control the bike.